raspberrypilearning/welcome-to-antarctica/en/step_8.md

 **Click Run**

-Click on the hamburger menu to see your navigation items appear.
+Click on the burger menu to see your navigation items appear.
 Then click the cross to close the menu.

 --- /task ---